jimweirich/rspec-given/README.md

     When { stack.push(:item) }
 </pre>

 The code block is executed once per test.
-The effect of the When{}
-block is very similar to Given{}.
+The effect of the _When{}_ block is very similar to _Given{}_.
 However, When is used to identify the particular code that is being specified in the current context or describe block.